An Irish tradition that has stood the test of time

 Now you know the pattern of the famous “Balmoral Tweed”.
 Legend has it that Prince Albert designed it himself but this is a disputed fact.
 Credit: Clan.com.

-The trend is launched: bourgeois families who buy an estate in the countryside design their own tweed, which will be worn by their staff in particular.
+The trend was launched: bourgeois families who bought an estate in the countryside designed their own tweed, which would be worn in particular by their household staff.

-It's crazy how a fabric with modest origins, created for work in rural areas, can become a symbol of elegance on an international level.
+It's amazing how a fabric with humble origins, created for work in rural areas, can become a symbol of elegance on an international level.

-Wildfire reached the middle classes with industrialization, which made tweed more accessible.
-We then wear tweed for hiking, walking or cycling.
+The wildfire reached the middle classes with industrialization, which made tweed more accessible.
+Tweed was then worn for hiking, walking or cycling.

-And this is only the beginning, because the practicality and charm of tweed will make it a style icon: Coco Chanel has a crush on the jackets of her lover, the Duke of Westminster who went hunting with them in the Scottish Highlands (The circle is complete).
-She was inspired by it to create her famous tweed jacket in 1920.
+And that's just the beginning, because the practicality and charm of tweed will make it a style icon: Coco Chanel has a crush on the jackets of her lover, the Duke of Westminster, who went hunting with him in the Scottish Highlands (the circle is complete).
+She was inspired by them to create her famous tweed jacket in 1920.

 Thomas Burberry, a British clothier, also used tweed very early in his collections for the elegance and outdoor imagery that this material conveys.

-From parades to celebrities, there is only one step: Audrey Hepburn, Elvis Presley, Jackie Kennedy, or even Johnny Cash will dress in this aura of tweed.
+From fashion shows to celebrities, it's only a step: Audrey Hepburn, Elvis Presley, Jackie Kennedy, and Johnny Cash will all wear this aura of tweed.
 Harrison Ford in Indiana Jones is the most telling case in my eyes.

 Raiders of the Lost Ark (1981), by Steven Spielberg.

 His tweed jackets give him the presence of a professor while expressing his aura of an explorer.
-Just to understand that he may write diagrams on a board, but that doesn't stop him from being ready to roll on the ground at any moment to dodge the shots of nasty Nazis (or communists, your choice).
+Just to make it clear that even though he writes diagrams on a board, that doesn't stop him from being ready to roll on the ground at any moment to dodge the shots of nasty Nazis (or communists, take your pick).

 It’s all this historical character that we love in tweed and that we wanted to find in our coat.